twitocode/Tantalum/content/University/Year 1/CS 1JC3/What is Computational Thinking.md

 ## Notes
 - morning vs night person
-- turning and churchill figured out that current computation has some problems
+- alan turning and alonzo church figured out that current computation has some problems
-	- They came out with problems that can not be solved
+	- They came out with problems that can not be solved - **a scientific fact**
 		- Halting problem
-- Alonzo Church (godfather sort of )

 - semantics vs syntax in computing
 - semantics and syntax in real life
 	- macid